Khushi-Shah-1/MovieRecommenderSystem/README.md

 # MovieRecommenderSystem
 Built a movie recommender system that suggests movies on the basis of

-1.Popularity
+ 1. Most votes recieved

-2. Most votes recieved
+ 2. Popularity

 3. Content-based filtering